Sailean/GRAY-CODE/stories/digest/README.md

-# KAGUTUCHI
-A bilingual sci-fi epic about fire, memory, and the soul of AI — spanning myth, war, and quantum code.

 # Nonlinear Emotion Curves
 *A bilingual sci-fi novel about quantum AI, memory, and emotion.*
 The story takes place in Japan and America from 2010 to 2024.